 There is also one more catch.
-Since Apple doesn’t sell original (OEM) spare parts to 3rd party dealers, you will most likely have to buy non-genuine replacement speakers, which generally don’t sound as good as the original one.
+Since Apple doesn’t sell original (OEM) spare parts to 3rd party dealers, you will most likely have to buy non-genuine replacement speakers (Amazon link), which generally don’t sound as good as the original one.

 + best long term solution